A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

-\begin{remark}\rm{ Comparing \eqref{FSP-1} and \eqref{FSP-2}, we note that ``+1'' has been incorporated into the count of false selections on $\mathcal D^{cal}$.
-This technical adjustment has virtually no impact on the empirical performance of FASI.
-However, it ensures that \eqref{FSP-2} effectively leads to a martingale, which is essential for proving the theory.
-It is natural to apply the same ``+1'' adjustment to $n^{cal}$, which makes the algorithm slightly more powerful. } \end{remark}
+\begin{remark}\rm{ When inspecting the numerator in \eqref{FSP-est}, we observe that a ``+1'' has been included in $\sum_{j\in \mathcal D^{cal}_a} \mathbb I\bigl(\hat S_j^c \geq t, Y_j \neq c\bigr)$ and $n_a$.
+This technical adjustment has only a minor impact on the empirical performance of FASI but guarantees that \eqref{FSP-est} corresponds to a martingale, which is crucial for proving the theory. } \end{remark}

+The FSP process \eqref{FSP-1} and its mirror process \eqref{FSP-est} together provide an intuitive interpretation of the R-value.
+Roughly speaking, the R-value represents the smallest estimated FSP at which the \(i^{\text{th}}\) individual is just selected.
+In other words, if we set the threshold at \(R=r\) and select all individuals with R-values less than or equal to \(r\) into class \(c\), then we expect that, for every group \(a \in \mathcal{A}\), approximately \(100r\%\) of the selections will be incorrect decisions.
+The fairness notion is inherently integrated into the R-value, enabling the calibration of a universal threshold to align all group-wise FSRs with the nominal level.
+Moreover, our interpretation resembles the q-value (\citealp{Sto03}) in FDR analysis; further details are provided in Section \ref{RQP:sec} of the Supplement.
+We emphasize that while Storey's q-value relies on the empirical distribution of p-values, our R-value is derived from calibration data through a carefully designed mirror process.